 Moreover, it’s a tool that can help managers and leaders see all the little and big accomplishments throughout different teams.

-To improve your employee engagement, you can design and implement a social recognition platform.
+To improve your employee engagement, you can design and implement a social recognition program.
 This type of professional network can help you in your efforts to recognise your employees in a meaningful way.
-With social recognition, your recognition programme can be successful!
+With peer recognition, your recognition program can be successful!
 But before you start planning, make sure to include the following best practices.

 Although recognition should occur consistently, social recognition should be executed on a regular basis.
 This will make employees feel valued for their efforts throughout the year.
 Organisations that provide frequent recognition to employees are less likely to see turnover and disengaged employees.
 So, make sure you are being consistent with your recognition.